solidsnk86/neo-scraper/README.md

 from flask_cors import CORS
 # These lines import the necessary modules from the Flask framework.
 # Flask is a micro web framework for Python.

 from selenium import webdriver from selenium.webdriver.chrome.options import Options
 # These lines import the necessary modules from Selenium,
 # which is a web testing library.
-It's being used here to simulate a browser and interact with web pages.
+It's being used here to simulate a browser
+# and interact with web pages.

 from bs4 import BeautifulSoup
 # This line imports BeautifulSoup, a library for pulling data out of HTML and XML files.
-It is used to parse the HTML content obtained from the website.
+# It is used to parse the HTML content obtained from the website.

 app = Flask(__name__)
 CORS(app)
 # These lines initialize a Flask web application and enable Cross-Origin Resource Sharing (CORS),
 # which allows the application to make requests to a different domain than the one from which the web page originated.

-@app.route('/scream') # This code defines a route '/scream' where the scraping logic is implemented. def scrape():         # I call "scream" in my app..
+ # This code defines a route '/scream' where the scraping logic is implemented.
+@app.route('/scream')
+def scrape():
     url = 'https://solidsnk86.netlify.app/'
     options = Options()
     options.headless = True